coleifer/peewee/docs/peewee/api.rst

               newer versions.
-            * When a batch-size is provided it is **strongly recommended** that you wrap the call in a transaction or savepoint using :py:meth:`Database.atomic`.
+            * When a batch-size is provided it is **strongly recommended** that you wrap the call in a transaction or savepoint using :meth:`Database.atomic`.
 Otherwise an error in a batch mid-way through could leave the database in an inconsistent state.

-    .. py:classmethod:: get(*query, **filters)
+    .. classmethod:: get(*query, **filters)

-        :param query: Zero or more :py:class:`Expression` objects.
+        :param query: Zero or more :class:`Expression` objects.
         :param filters: Mapping of field-name to value for Django-style filter.
-        :raises: :py:class:`DoesNotExist`
+        :raises: :class:`DoesNotExist`
         :returns: Model instance matching the specified filters.

         Retrieve a single model instance matching the given filters.
-If no model is returned, a :py:class:`DoesNotExist` is raised.
+If no model is returned, a :class:`DoesNotExist` is raised.

         .. code-block:: python

             user = User.get(User.username == username, User.active == True)

-        This method is also exposed via the :py:class:`SelectQuery`, though it takes no parameters:
+        This method is also exposed via the :class:`SelectQuery`, though it takes no parameters:

         .. code-block:: python